tzi/chewing-grid.css/README.md

 A CSS Grid ideal for **card listing design** like tiles, videos or articles listing.

-No media queries, yet Chewing Grid will adjust the number of columns depending on the available width and your settings regarding:
+No media queries, yet chewing-grid will adjust the number of columns depending on the available width and your settings regarding:

 * the maximum number of columns
 * the minim and maximum card width

+chewing-grid provides atomic classes ready to use in your HTML (1 to 12 columns and widths in 50px intervals).
+You can also use it with Sass to generate your own classes, or even to build a custom semantic grid.

 Here's a GIF to show you how it looks.
 If you want to play with it, check out [the live demo](http://tzi.github.io/chewing-grid.css).